dcoxnard/dsp/03-command_line.md

 ### Q2.
 List Files in Unix

 What do the following commands do:

-`ls`  list what's in the current directory
+* `ls`  list what's in the current directory
-`ls -a`  list hidden files
+* `ls -a`  list hidden files
-`ls -l`  list the contents of the directory in long form, with permissions `ls -lh`  list directory with human readable file size `ls -lah` combo of the above: list hidden files with human readable form `ls -t`  list directory sorted by time and date
+* `ls -l`  list the contents of the directory in long form, with permissions
+* `ls -lh`  list directory with human readable file size
+* `ls -lah` combo of the above: list hidden files with human readable form
+* `ls -t`  list directory sorted by time and date
-`ls -Glp`  colorized output, long form, and write a slash '/' if a directory
+* `ls -Glp`  colorized output, long form, and write a slash '/' if a directory

-> > REPLACE THIS TEXT WITH YOUR RESPONSE

 ---